MarcMDeveloper/LoreForge/Docs/Roadmap/Roadmap.md

 - ✅ Set up Repo project (`LoreForge`)
 - ✅ Add basic docs and gitignore to the project
 - ✅ Set up Unity project (`Echoes of the crowd`)
-- ✅ Create initial scene (`MainScene`)
+- ✅ Create the different scenes (`Main Menu`, `MainScene`)
 - ✅ Create `NPC` script structure

 - ✅ Define NPC ID, Name, Culture, Traits fields
 - ✅ Create mock up Json with two `NPC`
-- Create NPC constructor for callling it from the NPCs manager and the json loader
+- ✅ Create NPC constructor for callling it from the NPCs manager and the json loader
-- Implement JSON loader for NPCs
+- Implement JSON loader for NPCs functions, the class will be signleton to use in other as functionallity

-- NPC manager can read NPCs JSON
+- Implement NPC manager as singleton that can read NPCs JSON
 - Debug data loading
+- NPC creation
-- Create the UI to see the the different NPC selection
+- Create the UI to see the the different NPC selection with images
 - Implement **basic AI agent class**
+- Create Agent constructor and a basic update

 - Design **dialogue manager** script
 - Connect AI agent to dialogue manager